scaramallion/django-rt-pdb/README.rst

         SOURCE=Ata et al, <i>"Interesting data"</i>, Journal of Data, <b>8</b>, pp 2901-3 (1999)
 X_TITLE=
     Optional.
-This is the displayed title for the X parameters.
+This is the displayed title for the X parameter.
 Supports HTML tags and unicode characters.

     ::